EFTEC/BladeOne/README.md

 echo $blade->run("hello",array("variable1"=>"value1"));
 ```

-If you login using blade then you could use the tags @auth/@endauth/@guest/@endguest
+If you log in using blade then you could use the tags @auth/@endauth/@guest/@endguest

 ```html